darthidi0t/f5-waap-training/lab1/index.rst

-Lab 1: Logging into VoltConsole
+Lab 1: Logging into Distributed Cloud Console
 ================================

-During this lab you will be introduced to VoltConsole
+During this lab you will be introduced to Distributed Cloud Console

 .. toctree::
    :maxdepth: 1